-If you have ever experienced a flea infestation in your home, then you’ll be nodding your head when I say, getting rid of fleas once they make your home theirs, is perhaps one of the most frustrating and time-consuming endeavors of pet ownership.
+If you have ever experienced a flea infestation in your home or yard, then you’ll be nodding your head when I say getting rid of fleas once they make your home theirs is perhaps one of the most frustrating and time-consuming endeavors of pet ownership.

 You often want to dive right in and buy the entire flea product aisle at your local pet store at the first sighting of a gnarly flea – however, hold your horses.